Hiswe/a-count/ISOMORPHIC-OVERVIEW.md

     Those can be handled in a second time.
   - I will use `browser cookie` to store the JWT.
     It's the only way to store informations on the browser without relying on Javascript.
+    Sadly a browser without JS & cookie is doomed 😔

 ### tech